 5. Commands

 Commands are found throughout Sublime Text.
 Almost all actions are carried out by Commands.
-Commands are connected to:
+In essence, Commands are the bread-and-butter of getting things done within Sublime Text.

-You can see (and execute) most of the publicly-accessible Commands via the Command Palette: Tools > Command Palette... (normally ctrl+shift+p).
+You can see (and execute) most of the publicly-accessible Commands via the Command Palette: Tools ‣ Command Palette... (normally Ctrl-Shift-P).

 You can also create your own commands using Plugins.